salilmishrairs/OG-India/README.md

 # OG-India
-Overlapping generations model of the Indian economy
+Overlapping generations model of the Indian economy.